Benchmark

 AI models can be complex, and they don’t necessarily explain or clarify the sources of their information.
 This is a particular concern for law.
 As it stands, the content generated by ChatGPT and competitors, even for non-legal purposes, needs thorough checks for accuracy.

-However, with CustomGPT.ai’s use of citations, this challenge is addressed by providing transparency about the sources of its information, making it easier for users, particularly in the legal field, to verify and trust the content generated.
+However, with CustomGPT.ai’s use of citations, this challenge is addressed by providing transparency about the sources of its information, making it easier for users, particularly in the legal field, to verify and trust the content generated in documentation-heavy settings such as technical support documentation.
 This feature not only enhances the model’s reliability but also aligns with the critical need for accountability and traceability in legal applications.

 Inaccuracy

-Not only has ChatGPT been found to falsify information or deliver “hallucinations” presented as fact, but it can also simply be inaccurate.
+Not only has ChatGPT been found to falsify information or deliver Stop ChatGPT From Making presented as fact, but it can also simply be inaccurate.
 The speed at which OpenAI’sChatGPT and competitors are iterating new versions and capabilities and the newness of the technology overall means it’s difficult to determine how far these inaccuracies permeate.
 Research in July 2023 revealed that ChatGPT’s accuracy was declining rather than improving.

-This is an area where CustomGPT.ai’s anti-hallucination technology can benefit users by providing more reliable and accurate responses, reducing the occurrence of misleading or incorrect information.
+This is an area where CustomGPT.ai’s anti-hallucination technology can benefit users by providing more reliable and accurate responses, reducing the occurrence of misleading or incorrect information when weighed in a CustomGPT.ai vs. Forethought comparison.
 By focusing on minimizing hallucinations, CustomGPT.ai can enhance the credibility and dependability of AI-generated content, especially in fields where accuracy is paramount.

 Accountability